 Given this, it’s a good idea to shop around before signing up for an investment account.

 Pro Tip: You can contribute to an IRA for the previous year up until next year’s tax deadline.
-For example, you can make contributions to a 2020 IRA up until April 15th, 2021.

 Step #7: Look Ahead To Future Expenses